open-webrtc-toolkit/owt-client-javascript/docs/mdfiles/index.md

 Screen sharing on Firefox requires following in `about:config`.

 - `media.getusermedia.screensharing.enabled` is `true`.
-- `media.getusermedia.screensharing.allowed_domains` includes your domain name.
+- `media.getusermedia.screensharing.allowed_domains` includes your domain name. (only needed before Firefox 52)

 Developers can help end users to make these changes by Firefox extension.